JustinHurley/InterviewPrep/Problems/1091-ShortestPathInBinaryMatrix.md

+---
+tags:
+- matrix
+- breadth_first_search
+- queue
+- set
+- tuple
+---

 ### 1091.
 Shortest Path in Binary Matrix
 Link: [here](https://leetcode.com/problems/shortest-path-in-binary-matrix/)
-#### Topics
-- Matrices
-- Breadth-first-search
-- Queues
-- Sets
-- Tuples

 #### Problem
 Given an n x n binary matrix grid, return the length of the shortest clear path in the matrix.
 If there is no clear path, return -1.